FENECON Commercial 92 — Assembly and Operating Instructions

 |

-The purpose of this is to avoid loading the empty battery with additional consumption.
+The purpose of this is to avoid straining the empty battery with additional consumer loads.
 This can occur particularly in winter when there is no sunshine or when there is snow on the PV system.

 ![]() |